Amtrak Borealis title card

 Amtrak Borealis Coach Class

 I’ve traveled many miles in coach class and, at 6’2″, found it accessible.
-If you need to get up and stretch your legs, you can!
+If you need to get up and stretch your legs, feel free to do so.

 The seats are comfortable, with decent legroom, making the journey more relaxing.
 Each seat includes a tray table, a storage pocket, and a personal reading light.

-Overhead storage is available for your belongings, and if you can’t lift heavy items, there’s a luggage rack at one end of the car for larger bags.
+Overhead storage is available for your belongings.
+If you’re unable to lift heavy items, a luggage rack is located at one end of the car for larger bags.

 One of the best features is the absence of middle seats, ensuring that you’ll always have either a window or aisle seat with ample space to yourself.